 The IRS audits a small percentage of returns, but certain patterns increase your chances significantly.

-High Schedule C Deductions Relative to Income
+Do High Schedule C Deductions Relative to Income Trigger an IRS Audit?

-Unusually high deductions — particularly those resulting in a loss — draw scrutiny.
+Unusually high deductions, particularly those resulting in a loss, draw scrutiny.
 Document every deduction.

 Legitimate and valuable, but a classic trigger.
 Use the dedicated space exclusively for business.
 Keep measurements and photos.